sonic-net/SONiC/doc/scheduled-configurations/scheduled-configurations-hld.md

                     description "Configuration to be applied to CONFIG_DB in JSON format";
                 }

-                leaf deactivation_configurations {
+                leaf deactivation_configuration {
                     type string;
-                    description "A configuration to be applied at deactivation, or the string 'remove' to simply remove the configuration at deactivation";
+                    description "Optional.
+Configuration to be set when bound time range is deactived in json format.
+If does not exists, then will delete the configuration instead.";

                 }
             } /* end of list SCHEDULED_CONFIGURATIONS_LIST */